Ferns and Fern Allies

 Family: Equisetaceae: the horsetails and scouring-rushes

-- Genus: Equisetum
+- Genus: Equisetum: the horsetails

 - Equisetum arvense: field horsetail or shavegrass